ON THIS PAGE

 The key customer segments in the Gym Industry those aged 34 and younger.
 Consumers aged 35 to 54 are the second largest segment, followed by those aged 55 and older.

-What are the Keys to Launching a New Gym?
+What are the Keys to Starting a Gym Business?

 1. Decide what kind of gym you want to run